 The data will include information on board characteristics, like diversity, size, independence, and CEO duality, as well as financial performance indicators, like profitability and leverage.
 Tobin Q employs the company's market value in relation to the capitalisation of overall assets as a financial metric to assess its performance.
 The board structure is measured by four variables: CEO duality, board independence, board size, and gender diversity.
 The board size metric is the logarithm of the count of board members serving in the company during the year, and it signifies the board's efficacy in overseeing the firm's performance.
-The board size expressed as a percentage.
+The board independence metric is calculated by computing the proportion of the count of independent directors to the total board size expressed as a percentage.
 Gender diversity in the board represents female members percentage in the board of directors.
 Duality is a dummy variable, indicating the collective role of board president and director.
 A value of 0 marks the collective role, while a split role is given a value of 1.
 Table 1 shows the variables used in the study, their type and their definitions.
 Control variables, including firm size and leverage, have been included in the regression models to mitigate omitted variable bias.
 These controls help account for other factors influencing financial performance, thus reducing the risk of bias from unobserved variables.

-Variable Type Variable Name Variable Measurement and Definition Dependent Variables Independent Variables ROA Return on assets (net income /total assets) 100 TQ Tobin's Q market value of firm/ value of assets.
-GD Gender diversity Female members on board/total members on board CD CEO Duality is dummy variable that denotes whether an individual holds both the positions of board director and board president.
+Variable Type Variable Name Variable Measurement and Definition Dependent ROA Return on assets (net income /total assets) 100 Variables TQ Tobin's Q market value of firm/ value of assets.
+GD Gender diversity Female members on board/total members on board Independent Variables CD CEO Duality is dummy variable that denotes whether an individual holds both the positions of board director and board president.
 A value of 0 represents the combined role, while a value of 1 indicates a separation of these roles.
-BS Board size Logarithm of count of company's directors on board.
-BI Board Independence the proportion of board members who are independent.
+BS Board size Logarithm of count of company's directors on board. ВІ Board Independence the proportion of board members who are independent.
 Control Variables LG Leverage total assets/total shareholders' equity.
 FS Firm size logarithm of the entire assets of firm.